leoming/rust_crates/README.md

 ## Testing updates

 Updates to this repo will be captured by CQ (currently zork-floss-cq).
-To directly test changes, build the `net-wireless/floss` package (it is only available on the zork-floss board right now).
+To directly test changes, build the `net-wireless/floss` package.